ShkredovDmitriy/ds-modal-js/README.md

 </div>
 ```
 ### Use in automatic mode
-Specify data-ds-modal-open on the button and data-ds-modal on the modal window, for example "example-modal".
+Specify data-ds-modal-open="example-modal" on the button and data-ds-modal="example-modal" on the modal.
 This is enough to work.

 ### Use in manual mode
 ```